AckerlyXu/heima/articles/site-recovery/site-recovery-vmm-to-azure-classic.md

 Note that if the target network has multiple subnets and one of those subnets has the same name as subnet on which the source virtual machine is located, then the replica virtual machine will be connected to that target subnet after failover.
 If there’s no target subnet with a matching name, the virtual machine will be connected to the first subnet in the network.

+> [!NOTE]
-> [AZURE.NOTE][Migration of networks](/documentation/articles/resource-group-move-resources/) across resource groups within the same subscription or across subscriptions is not supported for networks used for deploying Site Recovery.
+>[Migration of networks](../azure-resource-manager/resource-group-move-resources.md) across resource groups within the same subscription or across subscriptions is not supported for networks used for deploying Site Recovery.
 >
 >